csomh/MoneyTracker/FEATURES.md

 > moneytracker income 200
 Income 'salary' in an amount of 200.00 RON
 ```
-The time of the entry is the always the current time (UNIX time stamp).
+The time of the entry is always the current time (epoch timestamp).
 The currency of the entry is always RON.
 The category of the entry is always salary.